Absorption properties of stochastic equations with H\"older diffusion coefficients: General Theory

 \subsection{Existence and uniqueness of solutions}

-The first question arising with equation \eqref{eq:generalg} is its well-posedness.
-Indeed, this equation does not satisfy the standard conditions for existence and uniqueness of solutions: the drift function is neither globally Lipschitz-continuous, nor holds a linear growth condition.
-Moreover, the diffusion coefficient is also singular: for $\alpha < 1$, the diffusion coefficient is not Lipschitz continuous at $0$, and for $\alpha > 1$ it does not satisfies the linear growth condition generally imposed for the existence and uniqueness.
+The first question arising with equation \eqref{eq:generalg} is its well-posedness in this context where the diffusion coefficient is singular: for $\alpha < 1$, the diffusion coefficient is not Lipschitz continuous at $0$, and for $\alpha > 1$ it does not satisfy the linear growth condition generally imposed for the existence and uniqueness.
 Based on existing results~\cite{revuz-yor:99}, we prove the following property: \begin{proposition} For any $\alpha \in [\frac 1 2, \infty)$, there exists a unique strong solution to the equation \eqref{eq:generalg}.
-Under the assumptions~\ref{assumption:H2}, ~\ref{assumption:H4} and~\ref{assumption:H6}, the solution never blows up in finite time. \end{proposition} \begin{proof} The proof uses classical results of stochastic analysis that can be found in~\cite{revuz-yor:99}.
+Under the assumptions~\ref{assumption:H2} and~\ref{assumption:H4}, the solution never blows up in finite time. \end{proposition} \begin{proof} The proof uses classical results of stochastic analysis that can be found in~\cite{revuz-yor:99}.
 We provide a short description of the proof for the sake of completeness.

 For $\alpha\geq 1$ is very classical.
 First, both the drift and diffusion functions are locally Lipschitz continuous, implying strong uniqueness of solutions (see e.g.~\cite[Chap.
 IX.2]{revuz-yor:99}).
 Second, the drift and the diffusion functions are locally bounded, ensuring the existence of solutions up to an explosion time.